rangle/ngCourse2/handout/features/destructuring.md

 ```

 This is pretty interesting, but at first it might be hard to see the use case.
-ES6 also supports Object destructuring, which might make uses more obvious:
+ES6 also supports object destructuring, which might make uses more obvious:

 ```js
 let myModule = {